Protoplanet: Extrasolar protoplanets - observed protoplanets

 Rings, gaps, spirals, dust concentrations and shadows in protoplanetary disks could be caused by protoplanets.
 These structures are not completely understood and are therefore not seen as a proof for the presence of a protoplanet.
 One new emerging way to study the effect of protoplanets on the disk are molecular line observations of protoplanetary disks in the form of gas velocity maps.
 HD 97048 b is the first protoplanet detected by disk kinematics in the form of a kink in the gas velocity map.

-Other disks like around IM Lupi show similar kinks in their gas velocity map.
-Another candidate exoplanet, called HD 169142 b, was first directly imaged in 2014 and it also causes a similar disturbance in its gas velocity map.
-HD 169142 b additionally shows multiple lines of evidence to be a protoplanet.
+Unconfirmed protoplanets

+The confident detection of protoplanets is difficult.
+Protoplanets usually exist in gas-rich protoplanetary disks.
+Over-densities within these disks can mimic protoplanets.
+A number of unconfirmed protoplanet candidates are known and some detections were later questioned.